git-lfs/git-lfs/docs/api/README.md

 Git LFS endpoint: https://git-server.com/user/repo.git/info/lfs
 ```

+The [specification](spec.md) describes how clients can configure the Git LFS
+API endpoint manually.

-As of Git LFS v0.5.2, the [original v1 API][v1] is used.
-An experimental
+The [original v1 API][v1] is used for Git LFS v0.5.x.
+An experimental [v1
-[v1 batch API][batch] is in the works for v0.6.x+.
+batch API][batch] is in the works for v0.6.x.

 [v1]: ./http-v1-original.md
 [batch]: ./http-v1-batch.md

 ### Authentication

-HTTP Basic Authentication is used to send authentication.
-The credentials can
+The Git LFS API uses HTTP Basic Authentication to authorize requests.
+The
-come from the following places:
+credentials can come from the following places:

 1. Specified in the URL: `https://user:password@git-server.com/user/repo.git/info/lfs`.
-This is not recommended because it relies on the credentials living in your
+This is not recommended for security reasons because it relies on the
-local git config.
+credentials living in your local git config.
 2. `git-credential` will either retrieve the stored credentials for your Git
 host, or ask you to provide them.
 Successful requests will store the credentials
 for later if you have a [good git credential cacher](https://help.github.com/articles/caching-your-github-password-in-git/).